 2) Whisk together the dry ingredientsIn a large bowl whisk together the whole wheat flour, all-purpose flour, oat bran, sugar, baking powder and baking soda.

-3) Whisk the batter togetherWhisk the canola oil into the non-dairy milk mixture from Step 1 then whisk the mixture into the large bowl containing the flour mixture and mix until fully incorporated.
+3) Whisk the batter togetherWhisk the vegetable oil into the non-dairy milk mixture from Step 1 then whisk the mixture into the large bowl containing the flour mixture and mix until fully incorporated.

 These pancakes will keep for up to 5 days in an airtight container in the fridge and can be easily heated in a toaster.